Fourth and Fifth Grades

 Every writing session starts with a minilesson where a particular skill or strategy is taught.
 Then the children go off and write, with teachers coming to them to confer.
 Writers learn to use the writing process: rehearsing, drafting, revising, editing, and publishing.
 Writing is taught with direct, explicit instruction including spelling conventions and the skills of proficient writing.
 Writing across genres gives children practice with different authorial voices.
 At the end of each unit, authors edit their work for publication and are celebrated at publishing parties.

 Listening and Speaking - Through classroom discussions, teachers actively utilize the social dynamic of the classroom to develop each student’s ability to express thoughts, feelings, and needs respectfully and effectively.
-Through a variety of literature, students are introduced to the concept of 'windows and mirrors' to children through the varied texts.
+Through a variety of literature, students are introduced to the concept of 'windows and mirrors.'
 Windows allow you to view someone else’s experience and mirrors allow you reflect on your own culture.
 Both resources help build one’s identity and develop empathy and understanding.

 Spanish - Through weekly Spanish classes, children continue to build Spanish vocabulary and develop deeper conversational Spanish skills.
 They continue to learn about Spanish-speaking cultures through both fiction and non-fiction books.